 Watch me make these bacon wrapped lil smokies from start to finish!

-- 4 tablespoons butter, melted (if using a lean bacon like turkey)
+- 4 tablespoons unsalted butter, melted (if using a lean bacon like turkey)

 - 2 tablespoons chili powder